Home > WWII VETERANS >

 Lauretta Thomson (Hoyt)

-Lauretta Thomson was born on April 6, 1920, in Dalton, Pennsylvania, her father, Kent, was 28, and her mother, Margaret, was 33.
-She had two sisters Eleanor and Evelyn and two brothers Frank and Kent.
+Loretta Therese Thomson was born on April 6, 1920, in Scranton, Pennsylvania, to Margaret T Henehan and Kent Chester Thomson She had two sisters Eleanor and Evelyn and two brothers Frank and Kent.
 In Rye her family lived at 667 Forrest Ave and were members of the Church of the Resurrection.

-Lauretta was a Rye High Scool graduate, Class of 1939.
-She was a member of the famous "Rye Coleens" softball team that went to Rochester to play in the state championship in 1939.
+Lauretta was a Rye High School graduate, Class of 1939.
+She was a member of the famous "Rye Colleens" softball team that went to Rochester to play in the state championship in 1939.
+Before the war, she was employed as a secretary.

 The Women's Army Corps (WAC) was the women's branch of the United States Army.
 The WAC were first trained in three major specialties.
 The brightest and nimblest were trained as switchboard operators.
 Next came the mechanics, who had to have a high degree of mechanical aptitude and problem solving ability.